Hydrology-IFH/WeatherDB/docs/html/_sources/README.md.txt

 The easiest way to install python is by installing [Anaconda](https://www.anaconda.com/products/distribution).

 After the installation you should create yourself a virtual environment.
-This is basically a folder with all your packages installed and some definition files to set the apropriate environment variables...
+This is basically a folder with all your packages installed and some definition files to set the appropriate environment variables...
 To do so use (in Anaconda Terminal):

 ```